Spirent/SDWAN-Functional-Test-Suite/README.md

 SD-WAN TestPack
 =====================

-This repository contains the source code and other files for Testpack.
-NEED A DESCRIPTION OF PROJECT HERE..
+This repository contains the source code and other files for SD-WAN Testpack.
+SD-WAN Testpack is bundle of automation-oriented test capabilities aimed to provide an end to end SD-WAN solution relying on feature rich Spirent products.
+Testpack development is based on open source projects including Python, PyATS, and the Robot Framework.
+Users will be able to easily configure and execute SD-WAN Test Cases using Testpack.
+Declarative configuration of test equipment parameters eliminates costly development and setup times.
+Reliable and easy-to-interpret results are produced.

 ## Table of Contents
 - [Installation](https://github.com/SpirentOrion/SDWAN-Testpack#Installation)